Rosetta Media factsheet

 On 10 July 2010 Rosetta had its second asteroid close encounter, this time with (21) Lutetia, a large asteroid (dimensions: 126 km x 103 km x 95 km – about 10 times bigger than Steins).
 The flyby was a spectacular success with Rosetta performing faultlessly, passing the asteroid at 15 km/s.
 The spacecraft had its closest approach at 15:44:57 UTC, at a distance of 3162 km.
 The cameras and other instruments had been working for hours and in some cases days before and after closest approach providing important new insights about the nature of this heavily cratered asteroid that has suffered many impacts during its 4.5 billion years of existence.

-The total cost of the mission is 1.3 thousand million Euro.
+The total cost of the mission is 1.4 billion Euro of which the total Philae costs are 220 Million Euro.
 This includes the launch, the spacecraft, the science payload (instruments and lander) and mission and science operations.

 Rosetta was launched on 2 March 2004 by an Ariane-5 from Europe’s Spaceport in Kourou, French Guiana.